Benefits of Leaf Litter Mulch in the Garden and How to Make It

 Step One: Gather Fallen Leaves

 Collect fallen leaves from your yard or garden.
 You can use a rake or a leaf blower to gather leaves into piles.
-If you have a large number of leaves, consider raking leaves onto a tarp or into a bag for easier carrying.
+Consider raking leaves onto a tarp or into a bag for easier carrying if you have many leaves.

-You can use old leaves for leaf mulch.
+Old leaves can be used for leaf mulch.
 Old or partially decomposed leaves can be an excellent source of mulch for your garden.
-One thing to keep in mind is that old leaves may take longer to break down compared to fresh leaves, but they will still decompose over time and provide valuable organic matter to your garden.
+Remember that old leaves may take longer to break down compared to fresh leaves, but they will still decompose over time and provide valuable organic matter to your garden.

-The leaves will break down more quickly and shred more easily if they are dry.
+The leaves will break down quickly and shred more easily if dry.

 Mowing leaves into mulch